MarkWuNLP/ResponseEdit/README.md

 "current context \t current response \t prototype context \t prototype response" .

-As the input format of our code is "prototype context \t ins words \t del words", you should further format data like that.
+As the input format of our code is "prototype response \t ins words \t del words", you should further format data like that.
 File projects/train.src shows the format of input.
 Please email us if you need the dataset.

 ## Baseline
 Yunli Wang, a Master student of Beihang University, helped me to implement the method proposed in "Two are Better than One: An Ensemble of Retrieval- and Generation-Based Dialog Systems" (https://arxiv.org/abs/1610.07149).
 The source code is uploaded to https://github.com/jimth001/Bi-Seq2Seq